GeorgeDavila/Rememberance/README.md

 I'll probably include options to use cloud-based APIs for certain AI Inference subroutines - tbd.
 The goal is to run everything locally by default.

 ### Database
 My personal preference is for a local vector db so we're going to start with that.
-Will use the vectordb python library ([pypi docs](https://pypi.org/project/vectordb/), [usage docs](https://vectordb.com/))
+Will use the vectordb python library ([pypi docs](https://pypi.org/project/vectordb/), [usage docs](https://vectordb.com/)).
+VectorDB requires tons on installs/space for large libraries so may just use sqlite depends how much those libraries overlap with libs we need for other modules.

 Other closed-source analogs reportedly use OCR-processed text saved to a local SQLite db.
 This may be to ensure performance on lower end devices.
 I'll probably build both of these out more or less in parallel.
 I want to set up image-based search so I'll use the sqlite db to store the image blobs and OCR'd text.